rvempati1211/Netflix-Data-Analysis-using-Tableau/README.md

 3. Drama and international TV shows are among the most popular genres.
 4. Movies still outnumber TV shows on the platform.

+# Conclusion
+This Tableau dashboard offers a clear and insightful analysis of Netflix content trends, including genre popularity, regional distribution, and yearly releases.
+It provides a strong foundation for exploring viewer preferences and industry patterns, with potential for future enhancements like interactivity, sentiment analysis, and predictive insights.